 Moist and Tender Blueberry Corn Muffins.

-Homey blueberry corn muffins that are moist and tender, packed with blueberries, and sweetened with a touch of honey.
+Warm and comforting blueberry corn muffins that are moist and tender, packed with blueberries, and sweetened with a touch of honey.

 When it comes to food, I am easily influenced by what I read.
 Whatever the characters are eating, I want some.
 If they are cooking, I want to make what they’re making.
 I just finished reading The Help – for the third time – and, predictably, started craving pork chops and ham and corn bread and caramel cake and, yes – even chocolate pie.